Legislation and administration

 Native Vegetation Council

-The Act establishes the NVC as an independent statutory body in order to administer provisions of the Act.
-Membership of the NVC is set out in Section 8 of the Act.
+The Act establishes the Native Vegetation Council as an independent statutory body in order to administer provisions of the Act.
+Membership of the Council is set out in Section 8 of the Act.

-Find out more about the NVC's responsibilities and the current members.
+Find out more about the Native Vegetation Council's responsibilities and the current members.